 You won’t lack activities: Puerto Varas on the western shore offers plenty of things to do to supplement your outdoor adventures.

 Lake Nahuel Huapi, in the national park of the same name, is just across the border in Argentina from Lake Llanquihue.
 With unparalleled views of the Andes, this huge lake is a paradise for travelers seeking an alpine outdoor experience.

 It sprawls north and west from the travel epicenter of Bariloche, whose name derives from the local Mapuche language and means “island of the puma”.

 Although puma sightings are rare, the range of fauna is wonderful and includes otters, guanacos, and condors.
 There are also excellent fishing opportunities for the angling enthusiast.

 Local legends tell of a serpentine monster, Nahuelito, which inhabits the lake, not so unlike the Loch Ness monster.
 We can’t promise you’ll see it – but don’t forget your camera all the same!

 7. Lake Argentino, Argentina

 The last of our piedmont lakes, this “silver lake”, is one of a chain just beneath Torres del Paine National Park, and is a must-see for those visiting Patagonia.
-Lake Argentino affords astounding views of the nearby peaks and is part of the dazzling Los Glaciares National Park (best known for its remarkably accessible glacier, the Perito Moreno).

 The small city of El Calafate lies on the southern shore and serves as an ideal base for exploration.
 Travelers keen on exploring more of the area should seek out Lake Pehoé in Torres del Paine National Park for its outstanding views of one of Patagonia’s most stunning natural landscapes.